Miley Cyrus mocks "motherly" advice from Sinead O'Connor

 Cyrus also compared the singer to the former child actress Amanda Bynes, who is currently undergoing psychiatric treatment.

-O'Connor issued a follow-up open letter on her website accusing Cyrus of "irresponsible" behavior.
+O'Connor issued a follow-up open letter on her website accusing Cyrus of "irresponsible" behaviour.

 (Reporting by Paul Casciato; Editing by Kevin Liffey)